2021–22 OHL season: Finland

 Team Finland had one current OHL player and one former player on their team.
 Leevi Merilainen of the Kingston Frontenacs was the lone current OHL player.
 Former Windsor Spitfires player Ruben Rafkin, who moved on to HC TPS of SM-liiga for the 2021-22 season, also made the team.

 In seven games, Rafkin earned an assist for Finland.
 Merilainen posted a 3-1-0 record with a 2.70 GAA and a .893 save percentage in four goals.

 Finland finished in second place in Group A during the round robin, earning a record of 2-1-0-1 for eight points.
 In the quarter-finals, Finland defeated Germany 5-2, followed by a 1-0 shutout win over Sweden in the semi-finals, earning a berth into the gold medal game.
 In the final game of the tournament, Finland lost to Canada 3-2 in overtime, winning the silver medal and finishing in second place.

 Germany

 Team Germany had one current OHL player and one former player on their roster.
-Ryan Del Monte of the Barrie Colts was the lone current player that made the team, while former Owen Sound Attack player Josh Samanski, who played the 2021-22 season with the Straubing Tigers of the DEL was named named to represent his country.
+Ryan Del Monte of the Barrie Colts was the lone current player that made the team, while former Owen Sound Attack player Josh Samanski, who played the 2021-22 season with the Straubing Tigers of the DEL was named to represent his country.

 Samanski finished tied for third in team scoring, as he recorded a goal and three points in four games.
 Del Monte recorded no points in three games.

 Germany finished in third place in the Group B standings, earning a record of 2-0-0-2 for six points.
 In the quarter-finals, Germany lost to Finland 5-2 and was eliminated from the tournament, finishing in sixth place.